landxcape/landxcape/README.md

 ### 🌱 Always learning, expanding my knowledge  👨‍💻

-Currently focusing on Mobile App Development with Flutter.
+Currently focusing on Mobile App Development with Kotlin and Compose along with Flutter.

 ****